North Carolina State Advocacy

 Below are just a few examples of fact sheets and issue briefs used in successful state advocacy efforts.

 - Raising Minimum Tobacco Purchase Age to 21 Fact Sheet

 - Critical Congenital Heart Disease (CCHD) Fact Sheet

 - Immunization Exemption Fact Sheet

-See also: State advocacy (overview), Federal advocacy, Advocacy and Government Affairs Issues and Priorities, Policies & positions, Victories & achievements, March of Dimes Foundation Data Book for Policy Makers and Peristats
+See also: State advocacy (overview), Federal advocacy, Advocacy and Government Affairs Issues and Priorities, Policies & positions, Victories & achievements, March of Dimes Data Book for Policy Makers and Peristats